National Safe Work Month: How Online Training Puts Safety First

 Online safety training in the “next normal” and beyond

 So, what does Safety Training look like in the “next normal”?
-Anna Kelly, GM of Product for SAP Litmos, discussed this at length in a recent article offering three key takeaways.
+Anna Kelly, GM of Product for Litmos, discussed this at length in a recent article offering three key takeaways.
 We need to reset a safety mindset, train for new risks, and get the basics right.
 Anna discussed how the ongoing challenge will be leading and implementing a safety program that gives even emphasis to the new risks presented by COVID-19, as well as traditional safety efforts.

 Essentially, don’t underestimate having a comprehensive and compliant health and safety training program in place, that is tailored for your workplace and workers’ needs.
 While the global spread of COVID-19 raises uncharted health and safety concerns for organisations, we firmly believe that safety starts with training.
 That includes psychological safety.
 So, if you’re converting your in-person training to online training, don’t feel daunted; A.J.
 O’Connell has some tips for you.
 From eLearning modules, to video learning and gamification, you’re sure to find some inspiration for your next online training program there.

 Tauranga City Council, a shining example of rapid eLearning success